 St. John’s, Newfoundland may be a capital city but its charming streets lined with jelly bean coloured houses, scenic sites along the Atlantic Coast and the ever welcoming locals make it a Canadian capital unlike any other.
 Despite the young population and being home to half of the province’s population, St. John’s still holds strong onto its small town feel that is very Newfoundland.

 Artists and musicians are abundant with local crafts lining shop windows, local beer is enjoyed any day of the week on the well-known George Street where live music is enjoyed by all and stunning scenery from the colourful houses to the rugged cliffs of the Atlantic Ocean is available around every corner.

 St. John’s is where most people start their Newfoundland trip and leaves an excellent first impression that will keep up through the province.
 Spend 2 days here in St. John’s and you’ll have a full belly from the top eateries, a memory card full of pictures and memories from interacting with locals that will last you a lifetime when you visit Newfoundland.

 There are multiple ways to get to St. John’s depending on your mode of transportation.
 The city can be reached by car from anywhere in the province with a well maintained main highway, the Trans Canada Highway, that connects major spots in the province.
 If driving through the Maritimes there is a year-round ferry that departs from Sydney, Nova Scotia and docks in Port aux Basques, which still requires driving to St. John’s.

 The most common way to get to St. John’s is by flying with direct flights from many cities in Canada and the UK.

-Find cheap flights to St. John’s, Newfoundland or download the app to check later!
+Find flights to St. John’s, Newfoundland by downloading the app to check later!